nederhof/opentypehiero/README.md

 ### LibreOffice and Word

-This has not been tested yet, but it should work in principle.
+This is left for future development.
+This should work in principle, as long as one can obtain a text file that has fragments of hieroglyphic as substrings.
+For future development.

 ## Instructions